 In 2020, Lidl became the first German retailer to publish Human Rights Impact Assessments.
-To date, we have completed six HRIAs in total (two of which will be published by April 2023).
+To date, we have completed six HRIAs in total.
 By conducting HRIAs, Lidl systematically identifies potential and actual human rights risks in our supply chains.
 HRIAs are considered an important step in identifying concrete adverse human rights impacts in the supply chain and determining effective measures.
 Based on the recommendations resulting from the HRIA process, action plans with defined activities and objectives are developed.

-Our HRIAs follow a systematic process to identify, prioritize and address the impact of business operations on human rights issues within prioritized supply chains.
+Our HRIAs follow a systemic process to identify, prioritize and address the impact of business operations on human rights issues within prioritized supply chains.
 This includes direct engagement with stakeholders and rights-holders within the scope of the assessment.
 An important aspect of our approach is the mitigation and remediation plan, which includes time-bound actions to ensure salient human rights risks identified through the process are mitigated and addressed effectively.